 Web Filtering Request Form

 The Richmond County School System has a web filter in place to protect our students from any website that is obscene or harmful to minors.
 This compliance with the Children's Internet Protection Act and our own Internet Acceptable Use policy allows us to filter a variety of categories such as pornography, hate groups, cults, etc. Sometimes, inadvertently, a site is categorized incorrectly.
 If a website should be blocked because of inappropriate content or if a website needs to be unblocked, please fill out the following request form.
-Required

 School Name

 Name of Person Submitting the Form (should be a Principal or Media Specialist)

 Email address

 Select one of the following:

-○ Urgent Block
+Urgent Block

-○ Block
+Block

 Unblock

-Website that peeds to be blocked or upblocked. please include entire address or UDL

 Website that needs to be blocked or unblocked - please include entire address or URL:

 Short explanation for the need to block or unblock this site.